 Headsets, while permitted, we kindly ask that runners not bring these along.
 If you must, please consider keeping the volume down and using only one ear bud.
 We’re not looking out just for your safety but the safety of everyone and everything around you.

 The first 2 miles of the course will be on local neighborhood roads with golf courses and churches.
 While safety is always our concern it is imperative that our runners clear the first two miles in a timely manner.
-There will be a vehicle behind the last group of runners.
-If someone falls behind they may be taken in the vehicle to the entrance of Needwood Park so they may continue of their way.
+If someone falls behind they may move to the right-hand path alongside Needwood Rd. until they enter the park.

 AT THE FINISH:

-Once finished collect your finisher’s medal & premium and then enjoy some great food from Mama Lucia’s…..grilled sausage, New Orleans Egg Soufflés, hot pizza, Italian subs, baked ziti, home fries, scrambled eggs, bagels, fruit, and drinks while you rest your weary legs and party with the friends you made over the last 13.1 miles at the post race celebration!
+Once finished collect your finisher’s medal & premium and then enjoy some great food from Mama Lucia’s – grilled sausage, New Orleans Egg Souffles, hot pizza, Italian subs, baked ziti, home fries, scrambled eggs, fruit, and drinks while you rest your weary legs and party with the friends you made over the last 13.1 miles at the post-race celebration!

 ALL awards listed below will be mailed to finishers after the race.